George Clooney: Syrian refugees

 In May 2015, Clooney told the BBC that the Syrian conflict was too complicated politically to get involved in, and he wanted to focus on helping the refugees.
 In March 2016, he and his wife Amal met with Syrian refugees living in Berlin to mark the fifth anniversary of the conflict, before meeting with German chancellor Angela Merkel to thank her for Germany's open-door policy.

 U.S. gun control

 In 2018, following the Stoneman Douglas High School shooting, the Clooneys pledged $500,000 to the March for Our Lives and said they would be in attendance.

 LGBTQ rights

 Clooney is a supporter of LGBTQ rights.
 On March 28, 2019, Clooney wrote an open letter calling for the boycott of the Sultan of Brunei's hotels over a new law that came into force on April 3, 2019, that punishes homosexual sex and adultery with death by stoning.
 Clooney lists nine hotels including The Dorchester, 45 Park Lane, Coworth Park, The Beverly Hills Hotel, Hotel Bel-Air, Le Meurice, Hotel Plaza Athenee, Hotel Eden and Hotel Principe di Savoia and asks readers to consider how "we are putting money directly into the pockets of men who choose to stone and whip to death their own citizens for being gay or accused of adultery."

+Support for homelessness charity

+In 2015, Clooney visited an Edinburgh charity cafe run by Social Bite which caters to the needs of homeless individuals.
+He chatted to cafe workers, ate a sandwich and donated $1000 to the charity.
+Clooney supported the charity again in 2026, along with Bob Geldof.
+Social Bite co-founder Josh Littlejohn told the Scotsman newspaper that Clooney's 2015 visit had been "transformational" for the charity.